Patients taking ENTRESTO experienced less decline than those taking enalapril†

 The KCCQ-12 Overall Summary Score represents the average of all 4 domains.
 A Clinical Summary Score is not a component of the KCCQ-12

-CHAMP-HF was an observational registry and is thereby susceptible to bias as a result of unmeasured confounding.
-The role of placebo effect due to open-label ARNI use cannot be excluded
+Observational registry design susceptible to bias due to unmeasured confounding.
+Role of placebo effect due to open-label ENTRESTO use cannot be excluded

-Patients who start an ARNI may be different from patients who do not
+Patients who started ENTRESTO may be different from patients who did not

 Findings may not be generalizable throughout the United States or to other countries